 a missing chip and a t stick plan

-Well, it’s the 40-digit number on the side of the box …
+That’s the 40-digit number on the side of the box …

-Ahh, you threw away the box?
+Oh, you threw away the box?

 What’s your mobile number, ma’am?
 User name?

 You have a choice of six plans ma’am:

 The simplest?
 That depends on how much you use.

 You get three gigs for $40 but if you go over within a month

 you pay a dollar a day … and you can join